 Course registration occurs prior to the beginning of each semester.
-Registration in courses is open only to those persons formally admitted to the University by the appropriate admitting office.
+Course registration is open to students formally admitted to the University by the appropriate admitting office.
 Registration is not complete until all financial obligations have been met.
 Individuals without a valid registration may not attend class or earn any course credit.

-Proof of COVID vaccination is due and tuition and fees must be paid in full by the first day of the University's fall and spring semesters and summer sessions as indicated on the Academic Calendar.
-Students may be de-registered for non-payment, but failure to drop registration, or to attend classes, does not exempt students from any financial obligation.
+Tuition and fees must be paid in full by the first day of the University's fall and spring semesters and summer sessions as indicated on the Academic Calendar.
+Students may be deregistered for non-payment, but failure to drop registration, or to attend classes, does not exempt students from any financial obligation.

-Continuous Enrollment: All students in degree-seeking programs (whether full-time or part-time) are required to maintain enrollment in consecutive semesters of consecutive academic years until the completion of the program.
+Continuous Enrollment: All students in degreeseeking programs (whether full-time or parttime) are required to maintain enrollment in consecutive semesters of consecutive academic years until the completion of the program.
 Exceptions may be made only for an officially authorized leave of absence.
 The summer semester is optional for current students.
 New international students with an F-1 visa must enroll full-time, which for summer session, is nine (9) credits for undergraduate and six (6) credits for graduate programs.